In the previous installment of this series, I helped you upgrade your Symfony 2.x apps to Symfony 3.1.

 - GET, POST, PUT, DELETE

-We are also going to use postman to test our API, so it is recommended to install postman from chrome extensions.
+We are also going to use Postman to test our API, so it is recommended to install Postman from Chrome extensions.
 Let’s get started with our REST API in Symfony 3.1.

 Understanding REST API